“Are you okay?” She asked as the man rubbed his head.

 None of them could.

 The woman removed her glasses; her head bowed in prayer.
-She held a handkerchief to her nose and mouth as a tear streaked her cheek.
+She held a handkerchief to her nose and mouth as tears streaked her cheek.

 The bus shrieked to a stop and flung open its doors.
 The vehicle rumbled with impatience as it awaited the crowd to squeeze onboard.
 Expressions turned from shock to disbelief, and then to panic as the newcomers absorbed their situation.